Permissionless-Software-Foundation/psf-slp-indexer/README.md

 - Replaced `bcrypt` dependency with `bcryptjs`.
 This improves compatibility across versions of node.js and across OSs.

-- Configured for Travis CI (continuous integration), Coveralls (code coverage), Green Keeper (automated dependency management), and Semantic Release (automated versioning).
+- Configured for Jenkins (continuous integration), Coveralls (code coverage), Green Keeper (automated dependency management), and Semantic Release (automated versioning).

 - 'Production' environment is targeted for packaging as a Docker container.